-Integrating USAePay with Salesforce using Chargent
+Integrating USAePay and Salesforce using Chargent

 - Configure your USAePay account

 - Prior to setting up USAePay in Salesforce

 - Setting Up Salesforce For Integration with USAePay

 - Direct Debit Network (version 6.15 and higher)